 One key purpose of a structure network is to support a type of association called structural attachments.
 Structural attachments provide an efficient method to create a list of structures that are supporting a section or subnetwork.
 This satisfies a utility's need to rapidly identify which structure, such as a pole, is associated with a device that may be experiencing an outage.
 Features in the structure network can also act as containers for other network features.
 For example, a substation can contain other features such as junction boxes, devices, wires, and conductors.
 This allows for a dense collection of features to be represented by a single feature.

-The three classes are more fully described as follows:
+The three feature classes are more fully described as follows:

 - StructureJunction—Represents structural point features such as poles, pads, vaults, and cabinets that support other features.
 These are compact features that are tracked in a utility's asset inventory system.